Are Regenerative Therapies Affective?

 Stem Cells The Next Frontier

-From diabetes to spinal cord injuries, stem cells have the potential to diseases and ailments of all types.
-Stem cells have become a beneficial option for patients with back problems.
+From diabetes to spinal cord injuries, stem cells have the potential to treat diseases and ailments of all types.
+And the list continues to grow.
+Regenerative medicine has become a beneficial option for patients with back problems.
 Stem cells could be the next frontier in pain management Advances have enabled spinal surgeons to use stem cells to treat patients helping in the regeneration of degenerated discs, healing spinal cord injuries, and helping bone growth in spinal fusions – according to a study in the World Journal of Stem Cells.
-Stem cell injections are also a viable option for patients suffering with lower back and leg pain.
-How It Works There are multiple types of stem cell procedures: embryo, fat, and bone marrow.
-Dr. Castillo uses both exosomes and fat cells for his procedures.
-Exosomes are cell-derived vesicles…
+Regenerative cell injections are also a viable option for patients suffering…

 Read More